Donald Howard Sutton

 Sutton had the good fortune to break in with the Dodgers in 1966, when Koufax, Don Drysdale and Claude Osteen were the other starting pitchers.
 Sutton went 12-12 on a pennant-winning team.
 He pitched with the Dodgers from 1966 to 1980, winning 20 games only once, but always winning in double figures.
 He was named to four All-Star teams as a Dodger, and appeared in three more World Series with them.
 Each year from 1972 to 1976, he was in the top five in the Cy Young Award voting.
 He won the ERA championship in 1980, his last year with the Dodgers before going to the Houston Astros as a free agent, signing a $2.85 million, 4-year contract.

 After part of a season with the Oakland Athletics in 1985, he spent parts of three seasons with the California Angels, including their division-winning season in 1986.
 He finished his career with the World Champion Dodgers in 1988, although he was released in August, missing the run to the championship.

-Since retiring as an active player, Sutton had served as a radio and television broadcaster for the Atlanta Braves (1989-2006, 2009-present) and the Washington Nationals (2007-08).
+After retiring as an active player, Sutton served as a radio and television broadcaster for the Atlanta Braves (1989-2006, 2009-present) and the Washington Nationals (2007-2008).
 His son, Daron Sutton, has been a broadcaster for the Anaheim Angels and Milwaukee Brewers.
 His other son Don Sutton III, played professionally as well.